-- 2. Align the notch on the WLAN card with the tab on the WLAN-card slot and insert the WLAN card at an angle into the WLAN-card slot. - $\ensuremath{\textbf{3.}}$ Align and place the WLAN-card bracket on the WLAN card. - 4.
-Replace the screw (M2x3) to secure the WLAN card to the system board.
+- 2. Align the notch on the WLAN card with the tab on the WLAN-card slot and insert the WLAN card at an angle into the WLAN-card slot. - $\textbf{3.} \quad \text{Place the WLAN-card bracket on the WLAN card.}$ - 4.
+Align the screw hole on the WLAN-card bracket and the screw hole on the system board. - 5.
+Replace the screw (M2x3) that secures the WLAN card to the system board.

 - 1. Install the base cover. - 2.
-Follow the procedure in After working inside your computer.
+Follow the procedure in after working inside your computer.